Cyxtera Technologies Inc. (CYXT) Shares Down Despite Recent Market Volatility

 Exane BNP Paribas gave a rating of “Underperform” to CYXT, setting the target price at $2 in the report published on December 14th of the previous year.

-During the last 5 trading sessions, CYXT fell by -52.29%, which changed the moving average for the period of 200-days by -97.80% in comparison to the 20-day moving average, which settled at $1.0420.
-In addition, Cyxtera Technologies Inc. saw -83.85% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CYXT rose by +18.18%, which changed the moving average for the period of 200-days by -97.01% in comparison to the 20-day moving average, which settled at $0.7749.
+In addition, Cyxtera Technologies Inc. saw -80.56% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading